verbb/knock-knock/README.md

 - `checkInvalidLogins` - Whether to check and log invalid logins.
 This will lock IP addresses out of the system in certain circumstances, but can help against brute-force logins..
 - `invalidLoginWindowDuration` - The amount of time to track invalid login attempts for an IP, for determining if Knock Knock should lock the IP out.
 - `maxInvalidLogins` - The number of invalid login attempts Knock Knock will allow within the specified duration before the IP gets locked.
-- `whitelistIps` - Provide IP Addresses that should be exempt from lockouts out automatically.
+- `allowIps` - Provide IP Addresses that should be exempt from lockouts out automatically.
-- `blacklistIps` - Provide IP Addresses that should be locked out automatically.
+- `denyIps` - Provide IP Addresses that should be locked out automatically.
 - `protectedUrls` - A line-break delimited list of specific URLs to only protect.

 ### Protected URLs